arkeyme/devops-school-15-k8s-Third-Homework/Part2/README.md

 Since I already have 4 Persistent Volumes for the previous Stateful set, I have to create 5th for the new one.
 For every Replica we should create another PV (only in bare metal k8s cluster)

-Time to create s statefull application, using minio_stateful_set.yaml file:
+Time to create a statefull application, using minio_stateful_set.yaml file:

     k apply -f minio_stateful_set.yaml